-- 2. Press the sal key to activate the squelch adjusting mode (The "SQL LVL" notation will appear).
-Press the key until the "BUSY" indicator appears on the display, then press the sal key again. - 3.
+- Press the squelch adjusting mode (The "SQL LVL" notation will appear).
+Press the very well with the "EUSY" indicator appears on the display, then press the square. - 3.
 Turn the VOL knob clockwise until the noise or audio from the speaker is at a comfortable level. - 4.
-Press the saw key, then press the key until the random noise disappears.
+Press the sub key, then press the A key until the random noise disappears.
 This state is known as the "Squelch Threshold". - 5.
-Press the or key to select the desired channel.
-Refer to the channel chart on page 33 for available channels. - 6.
-When a signal is received, adjust the VOL knob to the desired listening level.
-The "BUSY" indicator on the LCD is displayed indicating that the channel is being used.
+Press the (A) or (V) key to select the desired channel.
+Refer to the channel chart on page 37 for available channels. - When a signal is received, adjust the VOL knob to the desired listening level.
+The "EUSY" indicator on the LCD is displayed indicating that the channel is being used.